Mathieu-Desrochers/Learning-AWS/cloud-practitioner.md

 Personal Health Dashboard, Ones we use only, Scheduled activities, Bell icon, View all alerts

 ## Virtual Private Cloud
-VPC, Private network (in region) with CIDR range (172.31.0.0/16), defaultVPC
+VPC, Private network (in region) with CIDR range (172.31.0.0/16)
-Subnets with CIDR subrange (in AZ), Public or private
+Subnets with CIDR subrange (in AZ), Public (visible from internet) or private
 Internet Gateway, Internet access (in and out), Inside VPC, Route from public subnet
 NAT Gateway, Internet access (out), Inside public subnet, Route from private subnet
 Route Tables, VPC or subnet, Destination (172.31.0.0/16, 0.0.0.0/0), Target (local, gateway)